 I have heard that you can see whales from North Stradbroke Island which is further south than Moreton Island and another great island to visit from Brisbane.

 Whale watching in Honeymoon Bay

 We continued sailing to the aptly named North Point on Moreton Island.
 Our destination lay between this point and Cape Moreton – the picture-perfect Honeymoon Bay.

 A pod of dolphins came leaping across the water to join us.
 We were informed by the crew that they would use a clock face to point us in the direction of whale sightings with 12 o’clock being the front of the boat, 6 o’clock the back and port and starboard 9 o’clock and 3 o’clock respectively.

 Then all of a sudden…. whales!

-Some of the whales were far in the distance but a small pod of 2 young male whales was out first close encounter.
-As the catamaran approached they seemed curious and soon came came to investigate us!
+Some of the whales were far in the distance but a small pod of 2 young male whales was our first close encounter.
+As the catamaran approached they seemed curious and soon came to investigate us!